 Leading consumers to critical info

-Design: I designed a page structure and visual approach to be applied across twelve money topic landing pages on the site, ensuring use of the CFPB Design System and WCAG compliance.
-I conceptualized and art directed photography.
-I collaborated with teammates on discovery and user research tasks and worked closely with developers to translate design into code.
-And I designed additional artifacts as needed, such as persona cards.
+I designed a page structure to be applied across twelve money topic landing pages, ensuring use of the CFPB Design System and WCAG compliance.
+I collaborated with my team to conduct discovery and user research and worked closely with developers to translate design into code.

 1.